JintongGao/FedNPC/README.md

 <sup>1</sup>Jilin University, <sup>2</sup>CSIRO's Data61, <sup>3</sup>King Abdullah University of Science and Technology

-This is the official implementation of [FedNPC: Stochastic Noise-driven Post-hoc Classifier Calibration Method for Federated Long-tailed Learning](XXX) in PyTorch.
+This is the official implementation of [(Link to be updated)FedNPC: Stochastic Noise-driven Post-hoc Classifier Calibration Method for Federated Long-tailed Learning](XXX) in PyTorch.

 ## Requirements: